 How to show leadership in MBA essays

 3 Leadership types that are likely to matter

-It has become increasingly rare for MBA essays to directly ask leadership qualities in black and white.
+It has become increasingly rare for MBA essays to directly ask about leadership qualities in black and white.

 This means that like those crafting these essays, you too have to take a nuanced, layered approach to showcasing leadership skills while addressing the main thrust of whatever the actual essay prompt might be.

 While that articulation would vary by school, applicant, essay, this article is about trying to get our heads around what constitutes leadership – is it only about leading a group of people as a manager?
 Could there be something more?